 1. into a paragraph block along with a space, and bulleted and numbered lists are automatically created in your notebook.

 Inserting a hyperlink is one of the more cumbersome things to do in Markdown.
 To make this very common operation much smoother, we’ve added a hyperlink option to the text formatting toolbar.
 Highlight any text and include a URL by clicking the link icon.
 You can also use the

 cmd + v shortcut to add links even faster.

 To-do lists are an essential component of ongoing projects and a handy addition to the collaboration toolkit of data teams.
-We’ve added these to be as simple as they come: select
+We’ve made these to be as simple to add as possible: select

 Finally, all of these rich text features were built to help users style text in whichever way they are most comfortable: